$L^\infty$ cohomology is intersection cohomology: Lipschitz retractions

 On the other hand, a straightforward computation shows that for $q=(x;y)$: which, together with (\ref{eq der de eta}) and (\ref{eq decroissance fn up to contant}) for $(\eta_{i+1}-\eta_i)$, implies that $d_q \widetilde{r}_t$ tends to zero as $t$ goes to zero. \end{proof}

-\begin{rem} In \cite{v1,v2}, we introduced the Lipschitz triangulations, which are triangulations with a control of the stretch of the metric.
-We could have a similar description of $r_t$ in Theorem \ref{thm_retraction}.
-First, the family of maps $r_t:B_n(0;\ep) \to B_n(0;\ep)$ preserving $X_{reg}$ that we constructed in the proof of the above theorem is a homeomorphism onto its image for $t\neq 1$ (for $t=1$ it is the zero map).
-Secondly, there exists a basis of unit $1$-forms $\theta_1,\dots,\theta_n$ and some functions $\varphi_1,\dots,\varphi_n$ on $\R^n$ such that almost everywhere on $X_{reg}$: where $\rho$ is the metric of $\R^n$.
-The function $\varphi_i$'s may be chosen decreasing with respect to $t$, which immediately implies that $r$ is Lipschitz.
-As in \cite{v1}, the contractions $\varphi_i$ also can be shown to be $\sim$ to some finite sums of product of powers of distance functions in $X$ (i. e. $x \mapsto d(x;W)$ with $W \subset X\cap B_n(0;\ep)$) and the function $(x;t)\mapsto t$.
-Nevertheless, these powers may be negative which makes it difficult to get decreasing functions and account for the difficulty we have in the proof of the above theorem.
-In \cite{v1,v2} section $5$ (see Theorem $5.3$), the ``standard simplicial functions'' are defined as {\it sums of product of powers of distance to faces} (with possibly negative exponents) but it should be corrected in quotient of sums of product of powers in the sense that there may be sums in the denominators as well. \end{rem}
+\begin{rem} The mapping $r_t$ could be proved to be bi-Lipschitz for every $t>0$.
+The Lipschitz constant of $r_t^{-1}$ may of course tend to infinity as $t$ goes to zero.
+We nevertheless could have a control on the way distances are contracted by $r_t$, similarly as in \cite{v1,v2}.
+We could show that for a suitable basis of unit $1$-forms $\theta_1,\dots,\theta_n$ and some functions $\varphi_1,\dots,\varphi_n$ on $\R^n$ such that almost everywhere on $X_{reg} \cap B^n(x_0;\ep) \times [0,1]$: where $\rho$ is the metric of $\R^n$ and $r^*_t\rho$ its pull-back.
+Similarly as in \cite{v1}, the functions $\varphi_i$, which are the contractions of the metric that $r$ operates, could be expressed as powers, products, and sums of distance functions in $X$ (i. e. $x \mapsto d(x;W)$ with $W \subset X\cap B^n(0;\ep)$) and the function $(x;t)\mapsto t$.
+These powers may be negative which makes it difficult to get decreasing functions and accounts for the difficulty we have in the proof of the above theorem. \end{rem}